devlinjunker/test.atom-package/packages.md

     - Panel with view of package and theme loading/activation times
   - tree-view - open and explore files in current project
   - update-package-dependencies - should only be used in atom packages.
 Updates all dependences referenced in package.json
-   - TODO: Attempt update-package-dependencies with project manager atom package
+   - [ ] Attempt update-package-dependencies with project manager atom package

   - whitespace - strips/adds trailing whitespace when editor saved
   - wrap-guide - displays line at 80th character (or uses editor.preferredLineLength)